kimpro82/MOOCoke/README.md

 | Electrical Engineering | University of Colorado Boulder | [Master of Science in Electrical Engineering](https://www.coursera.org/degrees/msee-boulder) | 20,010 | 24 | 30 | - | - |
 | Business Analytics | O.P.
 Jindal Global University | [MBA in Business Analytics](https://www.coursera.org/degrees/mba-business-analytics-jgu) | 7,050 | 24-36 | 80 | ? | ? |

-\* Credits : It regarded as 3 credits per a course it there is no information.
+\* Credits : It regarded as 3 credits per a course if there is no information.

 ## [Master's Degree / Edx](#list)